WCSCourses/WWPG_2021/README.md

-Any reuse of data or code is encouraged with due acknowledgement, either via citation of the published manuscript (when available) and/or GitHub repository.
-Comments, suggestions, and discussion are welcome.
+Any reuse of the course materials, data or code is encouraged with due acknowledgement. **WHAT DO WE WANT TO SAY HERE SPECIFICALLY**

 ******
 ## License